CodinGame/codingame-game-engine/runner/README.md

 gameRunner.addJavaPlayer(Player2.class);
 gameRunner.start();
 ```

+### Activating game logs

+You can view the data that the Referee and the Players send each other by editing the built-in logger's settings.
+To do this, open `log4j2.properties` in the root of your project and replace ```rootLogger.level = warn``` with ```rootLogger.level = info```.
+Additionally, if you would like to see the output of the different modules, you can use:
+`rootLogger.level = trace`.

 ## Viewing a replay

 Once a game is run, files are copied into a temporary folder.
 A server is started to serve those files on `localhost:8888`.